openstack-archive/tripleo-docs/doc/source/install/post_deployment/package_update.rst

 and its implementation.

-1. You must first re-run the `openstack overcloud container image prepare` command to generate a docker registry file with the latest images see :doc:`../containers_deployment/overcloud` for more information.
+1. Confirm that your `$HOME/containers-prepare-parameter.yaml`
+`ContainerImagePrepare` parameter includes a `tag_from_label` value, so that the latest images are discovered on update, otherwise edit the `tag` value to specify what image versions to update to.

 2. Perform a heat stack update to generate the ansible playbooks, specifying